circonus/docs/content/circonus/visualizations/graphs/time.md

 **Note**:
 > The start date begins at midnight (beginning of the start date) and the end date is aligned to the last time period available in that date (the end of the end date).
 So in the above example we see all of Aug 30th included in the final view.

-## Quick time window {#Quicktimewindow}
+## Quick time window

 By clicking on the '2d', '1w', or other time frame buttons, the graph will deselect the date range and align the graph viewport to display the current time minus the selected time interval through to the current time.

-The default quick time windows can be changed to suit your personal preferences in the [Profile Preferences](/circonus/administration/user-profile#Preferences) section.
+The default quick time windows can be changed to suit your personal preferences in the [Profile Preferences](/circonus/administration/user-profile#preferences) section.

 | abbreviation | meaning |